maniaplanet/documentation/12.nadeo-importer/02.import-a-mesh/docs.md

         - docs
 ---

-[TOC]

 You can import meshes from the fbx file format (**maximum version 2014.1**)
-Importer has been tested with files exported from Blender and 3dsMax (with Fbx 2012.2 exporter, available at http://usa.autodesk.com/fbx/)
+Importer has been tested with files exported from Blender and 3dsMax (with Fbx 2012.2 exporter, [available here](https://www.autodesk.com/products/fbx/overview))
 3d file must contain meshes with materials.

 We distinguish 3 types of meshes : **static meshes**, **dynamic meshes** and **characters meshes**